 Designing your brochure

-Step 1 Writing
+Step 1 The Copy

 Build a solid structure, by using subheadings to group ideas and help readers focus only on the information of interest to them.

-What information to put in a brochure?
+What information to put in the brochure?

 - An attention-grabbing headline

 - Your special offer

-- Event or sales dates and location.
+- Event or promotion dates and location

-- Contact information.
+- Contact information

-- Website and social URLs.
+- Website and social URLs

-- A call to action.
+- The call to action.

 Mistakes to avoid:

 # 2 Not having a clear target.
 When you want to target everyone, you end up losing everyone’s interests.
-Choose one, maximum two products/services and target them to one type of customers.
+Choose one, maximum two products/services and target them to one-two type of customers.
 Or better, one product, one customer.
 Maximum fit!

 Step 2 Gather good images